VITALISED/renms/docs/BUILD.md

 ### Dependencies

 All this requires is Cmake, a build system (like Ninja or Gnu Make), and your choice of C/C++ compiler flavour.
-Everything else is downloaded automatically at configure time.
+Everything else is managed by the git submodules system.

 ## Compiling